mernst/uwisdom/Programs.md

 ```

-To find out the location of the apache/httpd config files and other
-information about the server, execute `httpd -V`.
-This works on all
-systems that support apache (macos, windows, linux)

 To add a "favicon.ico" image to the address bar, do this in the
 `<head>...</head>` section of the HTML document: